nh-777/chaostoolkit-tutorials/02-chaos-engineering-experiments-with-chaostoolkit/service-down-not-visible-to-users/setup-services.md

 `kubectl get all`{{execute}}

-Once the services are running, you can retrieve the public endpoint to call the consumer service:
+Once the services are running you can retrieve the public endpoint to call the consumer service:

 `/root/get-consumer-service-address.sh`{{execute}}